matthew-brett/msc_imaging/assessment_b_faq.md

 sub-01/func/sub-01_task-discounting_events.tsv
 ```

+You can do this any way you like.
+For example, you can download these files
+to your laptop, and open them in Excel.
+They are just text files containing a
+spreadsheet, where the values are separated by tabs (Tab Separated Values =
+tsv).

+Excel would be horribly inefficient for the task of processing these values,
-Here's me exploring what the ER .tsv file fields mean, and how to get the
+so here's me exploring what the ER .tsv file fields mean, and how to get the
 regressors:

 https://github.com/matthew-brett/msc_imaging/blob/master/on_er.ipynb